 There are many checklists and assessment tools that can be used to do this.

-- Walmart – Some items can be found near the pharmacy and if you go to walmart.com there are even more products.
+- Walmart – Products can be found near the pharmacy and online.

 This is just a quick and dirty discussion about your options when helping your aging parents “age in place” safely.